AP FACT CHECK: Claims from Pence and Harris VP debate | WTOP

 Many small businesses survived in part through the forgivable loans from the Payroll Protection Program.
 Larger employers such as Disney and Allstate insurance have announced layoffs, as have major airlines.
 Restaurants that survived the pandemic with outdoor eating will soon face the challenge of cold weather.
 So it’s too soon to tell how many businesses have closed or will.

-Associated Press writers Josh Boak, Colleen Long and Amanda Seitz contributed to this report.
+Associated Press writers Josh Boak, Ellen Knickmeyer, Ricardo Alonso-Zaldivar, Colleen Long, Eric Tucker, Amanda Seitz, Calvin Woodward and Hope Yen contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.